 It may very well be that encouraging multiple additional dwelling units on single-family properties throughout the region must eventually play an important role in comprehensively addressing housing issues.
 Growing preferences for renting and declining rates of homeownership may become a permanent trend in the housing market.
 Still, the first step in reforming land use regulations needn’t be abolition of single-family zoning districts.
 A more incremental approach may achieve many of the desired goals while avoiding political opposition.

 Rather than encourage the addition of multiple dwelling units to single-family properties, the RPA might instead support the gradual upzoning of low-density residential neighborhoods.
 Eventually, single-family zones could allow multifamily housing, but not as an initial step.
-At first, property owners ought to be allowed to create an additional rental housing unit within their existing single-family dwelling.
-After evaluating the impact of this lower costs, less permanent, and more easily adaptable densification strategy, multiple housing units could be allowed, then perhaps detached backyard dwellings, and so on.
+At first, property owners might be allowed to create an additional rental housing unit for a guest within their existing single-family dwelling.
+After evaluating the impact of this lower costs, less permanent, and more easily adaptable densification strategy, an accessory dwelling unit for a relative could be allowed.
+Next, two-family housing could be allowed, then multiple guest or accessory dwelling units followed by detached backyard dwellings, multifamily, and so on.